top of page

 Purpose:

-The purpose of the conflict of interest policy is to protect the tax-exempt organization, The Madge Lewis Scholarship Foundation, Inc. ( MLSF), interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer or director of the organization or might result in a possible excess benefit transaction.
+The purpose of the Conflict-of-Interest policy is to protect the tax-exempt organization, The Madge Lewis Scholarship Foundation, Inc. (MLSF), when it is contemplating entering intoa transaction or arrangement that might benefit the private interest of an officer or director of the organization or might result in a possible excess benefit transaction.
 This policy is intended to supplement but not replace any applicable state and federal laws governing conflict of interest applicable to non-profit and charitable organizations.

 Definitions: Interested Person